SelfCareMap

 How to do it:

-• Sit or lie on your side with knees slightly bent.
+• Sit or lie on your side with your knees slightly bent to take the pressure off your lower lumbar.

-• Warm a small amount of massage oil, coconut oil, or even lotion between your palms.
+• Warm a small amount of massage oil, coconut oil, or even a rich lotion between your palms.
+This reduces friction and prevents skin irritation.

-• Using the heels of your hands, apply gentle, firm pressure and glide slowly upward from the hips toward the lower ribs—following the natural curve of your spine.
+• Using the heels of your hands, apply gentle, firm pressure and glide slowly upward from the hips toward the lower ribs.
+Follow the natural curve of your spine, moving from the center outward.

-• Repeat 10–15 times per side, moving slowly and syncing with your breath (inhale as you prepare, exhale as you glide).
+• Repeat 10 to 15 times per side.
+Move slowly and sync the movement with your breath.
+Inhale as you prepare the movement, and exhale as you glide upward.

-• Focus on the quadratus lumborum and erector spinae muscles—the thick bands running along either side of your spine.
+• Focus specifically on the quadratus lumborum and erector spinae muscles, which are the thick bands of muscle running along either side of your spine.
+These areas often hold the most tension from prolonged sitting.

 3. Knee-to-Chest Stretch + Massage Combo